Eternal perspective or seasonal perspective…which one do you have?

 To me, this says, God has put His eternal purposes in our hearts, He has concealed His plan without us and within our hearts…it is therefore, our job to search it out and draw it out.
 The eternal plan of God is within us this very day, we must draw it out and walk in it.

 God’s eternal plan for us is already in place.
-How we respond to it will determine whether we walk in it or not.
+How we respond to that will determine whether we walk in it or not.

 I want to complete a work that endures, don’t you?!

 1 Corinthians 3:12-14 says; Now if anyone builds on this foundation with gold, silver, precious stones, wood, hay, straw, each one’s work will become clear; for the Day will declare it, because it will be revealed by fire; and the fire will test each one’s work, of what sort it is.
 If anyone’s work which he has built on it endures, he will receive a reward.

 This eternal purpose is not only for those in full time ministry, it is for every one of us.
 We all have an eternal purpose within us, what we do DOES and WILL make an impact, it will make a difference.
 Never forget that.

 One day, each of us will stand before our God to determine if we did, indeed, build a work that endured, and all that begins with having an eternal perspective.
 God has already put eternity in our hearts, let’s begin to draw out His eternal purpose for our lives today.

 Prayer for Today: Father, I thank you for the eternal purpose you have put within us.
 Help us to draw it out today and help us to begin to walk in it, from this day forth.
 This we ask in Jesus name.
 Amen.